2001 Stanley Cup Final

-The Avalanche would not win the Stanley Cup again until 2022.

 Paths to the Final

 New Jersey Devils

 New Jersey finished the regular season with 111 points and an Atlantic Division title, good for the first overall seed in the Eastern Conference.
 In the playoffs, they defeated the Carolina Hurricanes 4–2, the Toronto Maple Leafs 4–3 and the Pittsburgh Penguins 4–1 to advance to the Final.

 Colorado Avalanche

 Colorado finished the regular season with 118 points and a Northwest Division title, good for the first overall seed in the Western Conference, and the Presidents' Trophy as the team with the league's best regular season record.
 In the playoffs, they defeated the Vancouver Canucks 4–0, the Los Angeles Kings 4–3 and the St. Louis Blues 4–1 to advance to the Final.

 Game summaries

-This was the second straight Final that featured two relocated NHL teams and the first ever Final that featured two teams playing in a city that was the previous home of one team and the present home of another.
-The Colorado Rockies were formerly based in Denver and were relocated to East Rutherford and renamed the New Jersey Devils prior to the season.
-The Quebec Nordiques were relocated to Denver and renamed the Colorado Avalanche prior to the season.
+Game one

 Colorado centre Joe Sakic scored his 10th and 11th goal of the playoffs in the first and second periods of game one.
 The Avalanche smothered the New Jersey defense and scored five goals in the game.
-The Devils did not score any goals, and in the third period, after the game was 5–0, things culminated in a fistfight between the Avalanche's Chris Dingman and the Devils' Sean O'Donnell.
+Patrick Roy stopped all 25 shots he faced to record his third shutout of the postseason.
+Late in the third period, Steven Reinprecht scored to make the game 5–0.
+Initially, referee Dan Marouelli thought Martin Brodeur had made a save and called no goal, but after video review, it was revealed that the puck slipped through Brodeur's legs and crossed the goal line.
+Following Reinprecht initially denied goal, things culminated in a fistfight between Colorado forward Chris Dingman and New Jersey defenseman Sean O'Donnell.
+O'Donnell also received a minor penalty for instigating the fight and was a given a misconduct.
 The third period had a total tally of 44 penalty minutes accumulated by both clubs.